Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale theory for stationary 1D isothermal Langevin processes

 As promised, we now show that $\mathcal{P}[\Theta_t(X_{[0,t]})] = \mathcal{Q}[X_{[0,t]}]$, and hence there is no explicit time-dependence on $t$.
 For this, we show that the Lagrangian of $\mathcal{P}[\Theta_t(X_{[0,t]})]$ contains no explicit time dependency on $t$ ---see Eq.~ \eqref{eq:LagrangianFormula} for the definition of a Lagrangian.
 Equation \eqref{eq:pbpath} can be rewritten as

 Hence, the Lagrangian transforms under reversal as

-The absence of time explicit $t-$dependence inside the right hand side of the last relation shows that the measure $\mathcal{P}\circ \Theta_{t}$ is not explicitly dependent on $t$, as claimed before.
+The absence of an explicit $t-$dependence in the right hand side of the last relation shows that the measure $\mathcal{P}\circ \Theta_{t}$ is not explicitly dependent on $t$, as claimed before.
 This allows us to conclude that $\exp(-S^{\rm tot}_{t})$ is a martingale.

-In Sec.~\ref{eq:martsigmafunct}, we give an alternative proof that $\left(\mathcal{P}\circ \Theta_{t}\right) (\Xot)/\mP(\Xot)$ in stationary processes is a martingale.
+In Sec.~\ref{eq:martsigmafunct}, we give an alternative proof of the martingality of $\left(\mathcal{P}\circ \Theta_{t}\right) (\Xot)/\mP(\Xot)$ in stationary processes.
 In addition, in Sec.~\ref{sec:6p1}, we extend the path probability ratio formula (\ref{eq:meanttoshow}) to the non-stationary and/or time-inhomogeneous set up.
 In this non-stationary and/or time-inhomogeneous set up, the explicit time dependency of the measure $\mathcal{Q}^{(t)}$ in the numerator prevents us from proving that $\mathcal{Q}^{(t)}(\Xot)/\mP(\Xot)$ is a martingale, as done for discrete time in \eqref{eq:Der}; the latter is developed in Sec.~\ref{eq:martsigmafunct}.

 We end this section with a comment on the second law of thermodynamics.

 \begin{leftbar} The second law of thermodynamics is recovered when averaging the stochastic entropy production over the probability $ \mathcal{P}(X_{[0,t]})$, as this yields the Kullback-Leibler divergence between the forward and reverse path probabilities~\cite{parrondo2009entropy}: